gitgud5/gitgud5/README.md

 I love gaming and working on fun projects.
 I also love to learn more and understand what I am doing and how to do it better.
 Fun Stuff.

-Skills: React, React Native, Unity, Python
+Skills: React, ExpressJS, MongoDB, Postgress, SQL

 - 🌱 I’m currently learning Deep Learning
 - 💬 Ask me about food and games